BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 - Confirm/Create the necessary directory structure for signing certificates with the CA at a secure cloud-synced location

+- Create WSMan SSL Certificate(s) (ServerAuth) for all computers in the organization's workgroup
+  - Define a DistinguishedNameHash for the WSMan SSL  Certificate Request for each computer
+  - Create an EncryptionPassPhrase file
+  - Create an EncryptedKey file
+  - Create a WSMan SSL  Certificate Request
+  - Create a signed WSMan SSL Certificate
+  - Copy the signed WSMan SSL Certificate from the signing certificate's directory structure to the organization's directory structure (vault)

 - Create SSL Server Certificate(s) for all computers in the organization's workgroup
   - Define a DistinguishedNameHash for the SSL Server Certificate Request for each computer
   - Create an EncryptionPassPhrase file
   - Create an EncryptedKey file
   - Create a SSL Server Certificate Request
   - Create a signed SSL Server Certificate
-  - Copy the signed SSL Server Certificate from the signing certificate's directory structure to the organization's directory structure
+  - Copy the signed SSL Server Certificate from the signing certificate's directory structure to the organization's directory structure  (vault)

 The following steps must be taken manually by a security administrator on any computer that does not have PSRemoting enabled

-- Deploy the Root CA to each computer in the workgroup
+- Deploy the Root CA to each computer in the workgroup (or each new host as it is added)
-- Deploy the appropriate SSL Server certificate to each computer in the organization's workgroup
+- Deploy the appropriate WSMan SSL certificate to each computer in the organization's workgroup (or each new host as it is added))

 ##### Validating needed Tools, Environment variables and Directory Structure